ArsenijN/MagicTP/DEVLOG.md

 - [x] Allow to enable and disable different parts of the MagicTP (like server global messaging)
 - [x] v.1.0.0 no longer supported due to fundamental changes in server-client connectivity
 - [x] Test that in-game change of locale didn't break anything

+# Changes: i248
+- [x] Latest v1.0.0 release.
+Now v1 will be depecated and no longer updated because of fundamental changes in messageV2 engine

 # Changes: i179
 - [x] Tested ru_ru locale (for correct regex usage)